-If the river is frozen, you’ll have an excellent chance of seeing a bald eagle.
-And there are plenty of opportunities to see other species of beautiful winter wildlife in this area—including seals, snowy owls, and falcons.
+If the river is frozen, you’ll have an excellent chance of seeing a Bald Eagle.
+And there are plenty of other species of beautiful winter wildlife in this area—including seals, snowy owls, waterfowl, and falcons.
 We think you’re going to be amazed!

 Additional Winter Bird Programs